 Since they were closer to warmer waters, the Romans didn’t have to wear all their clothes at once.
 For most, a tunic was enough.

 What is a tunic?
 Think of a burlap sack with openings for the arms and head and a rope to tie the billowy middle.
 That’s a tunic.
 Simple enough.
-It was the go-to outfit for those who needed to run to the market or invade a neighboring region.
+It was the go-to outfit for those who needed to run to the market or invade a neighbor.
 But what to wear on a formal occasion?
 Then you pulled out the toga.

 I always thought the most comfortable outfit you could wear is a toga.
 After all, isn’t it just a bed sheet?
 At least that is what John Belushi wore in Animal House, creating endless iterations thereafter.
 But an actual Roman toga was not something you could toss on.
 First of all there was the pure amount of fabric: a semi-elliptical piece of wool that is six feet in width and twelve feet in length.